alvisxp/AWS-MLS/Modeling.md

 		-  Preprocessing:
 			-  Training data must be normalized
 			-  Linear Lienar does this auotmatically
-			-  Inpuit data should be shuffled
+			-  Input data should be shuffled
 		- Training
 			- uses stochastic gradient descent
 			- choose an optimization algorithm